danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 ### Methods

 The `Listable` concern implements `::combine_or_new` and `::combine_or_create!` class methods.
 These methods look for a model on the same list matching the description passed in as an attribute.
 If no item on the same list matches that description, a new one is instantiated (or created).
 If there is a matching item on the same list, the quantity passed in will be added to the existing item's quantities and the notes fields on the existing and new items will be updated to aggregate the notes for both items.
+The `notes` field will only be aggregated when combining items on a regular list; aggregate list items always have a `notes` value of `nil`.
 The `unit_weight` will be set to the value set in the attributes passed into `::combine_or_new`, if that value is defined and not `nil`.